zeldaret/oot/README.md

 ## Changing build options

 The project Makefile is fairly configurable and can be used to build other versions of the game or prepare the repo for modding.
-See the Makefile for more information.
+See the options outlined at the top of the Makefile for more information.

 ## Contributing